MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/map.md

 -  **UWP** - MainPage.xaml.cs file, in the `MainPage` constructor.

-Once the NuGet package has been added and the initialization method called inside each applcation, `Xamarin.Forms.Maps` APIs can be used in the common PCL or Shared Project code.
+Once the NuGet package has been added and the initialization method called inside each applcation, `Xamarin.Forms.Maps` APIs can be used in the common .NET Standard library project or Shared Project code.

 <a name="Platform_Configuration" />